 You may be under the impression that mixing a variety of wood furniture in a single room will clash.
 On the contrary, if all your wood surfaces match, nothing stands out and your room can look flat and boring.
 While you don’t want to go overboard mixing different wood finishes, there are various techniques to help them blend nicely for a layered, more eclectic look that feels natural and balanced.

 Contrast Different Tones

 Mixing individual pieces of wood furniture in a room with a similarly toned wood floor causes your furnishings to blend with the floor and not stand out.
 You’ll make a stronger impact when you purposely contrast and break up these tones.
 Do this by pairing dark stained floors with lighter toned furniture or light stained floors with darker cherry or mahogany furnishings.
-If your still in the process of building your home and using an architectural firm in Vail Valley, ask them which wood flooring complements your furniture best.
+If your still in the process of building your home and using an architectural firm, ask them which wood flooring complements your furniture best.

 Use a Buffer

 When contrasting isn’t an option, place a buffer between the floor and your furniture by using an area rug.
 This option also works when the contrast is too different and incongruous to complement each other.
 Rugs can create a nice transition and soften the overall effect.

 Mismatched wood finishes can quickly get out of hand.
 You can create continuity by tying all the pieces together with matching accent colors.
 Curtains, lamp shades and throw pillows in the same color work well to make individual pieces blend harmoniously and flow together.